Savage 1861 Navy: Use during the American Civil War

-The United States Navy also used the revolver in small numbers, but it was never widely adopted due to a lack of consistency and low quality production material/ machines.
-This amounted to a pistol that was more of a concept, being one of the only double triggered pistols in existence.
-The Savage Navy just couldn't compare to other models like the Colt Army 1860, and quickly became a high demand collectors item over an army pistol.
+The United States Navy also used the revolver in small numbers, but it was never widely adopted due to a lack of consistency and low-quality production material/machines.
+This amounted to a pistol that was more of a concept, being one of the only double-triggered pistols in existence.
+The Savage Navy just could not compare to other models like the Colt Army 1860, and quickly became a high-demand collector's item over an army pistol.

 Post war use

 Even though the gun was offered to the soldiers when the war ended, only 17 units were reported being bought.